jac-uk/digital-platform/hosting/reference/README.md

 Works in modern browsers (Chrome, Firefox, Safari, Edge).

 Functional in Internet Explorer 11.
 Does not work in older versions of Internet Explorer.

+## Local set up
+For local development, open a file in your browser and add an existing reference to your query string (for example, '.../hosting/reference/index.html?ref=REFERENCE_ID').
+List of existing references is in Firestore under references collection.